English Language Arts B30

 What Will I Learn?

-Students will consider who they are, how they relate to others, how they develop their individual identity, what kind of identity they wish to create for themselves throughout life, and how they respond to joys, inspiration, doubts, and fears.
-They will examine, critique, and interrogate the society in which they live and consider the actions students can take to create the kind of society in which they would like to live.
+You will consider who you are, how you relate to others, how you develop you individual identity.
+You will further explore what kind of identity you wish to create for yourselves, and how you respond to joys, inspiration, doubts and fears.
+You will examine, critique and question the society in which they live and consider the actions you can take to create the kind of society in which you'd like to live.

-Students have the option to enroll in the ELA B30 live broadcast synchronous course OR the ELA B30 online asynchronous course.
+You have the option to enroll in the ELA B30 asynchronous live class course OR the ELA B30 online asynchronous course.

-• Live broadcast synchronous: students attend a live broadcast at a specific time, every school day.
-If you're interested in enrolling in the synchronous course, please review the live broadcast details and schedule.
+• Synchronous Live Class: you attend a live online class taught by your teacher at a specific time, every school day.
+If you're interested in enrolling in the ELA B30 a synchronous course, please review the synchronous live class details and schedule.

 Units of Study